 a) Quality of the proposal.
 Applications should clearly explain the contribution of the proposed workshop to socio-legal studies or sociology of law.
 Track record of publications arising from involvement in previous workshops or conferences (at the IISL or elsewhere) will also be considered;

 b) Spread of participation.
-Workshops participants should come a range of geographical locations, including both international and Basque participants.
-There should also be a spread of participants according to stage of career, such as doctorate students, early career academics, and senior academics.
+Workshops participants should come from a range of geographical locations, including both international and local participants.
+There should also be a spread of participants according to stage of career, including early career researchers (doctoral or postdoctoral) as well as more advanced and senior academics.
 Workshops do not have to be held in English, and a diversity of language is encouraged.
 Applications should clearly indicate which proposed participants have already made a commitment, in principle, to attend;

 d) Relevance to the Basque Country.
 Workshops are welcomed on any topic that will make a significant contribution to socio-legal studies or sociology of law.
-Topics which are relevant to the Basque Country are also strongly encouraged.
-This year, the Basque Government has suggested several topics of particular interest.
-These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation.
-Further information concerning these themes +info
+Topics which are relevant to the Basque Country are also strongly encouraged, and the Basque Government suggests several topics of particular interest:

-5. The sustantive and intelectual organization of the workshop will be the responsibility of the workshop’s proposers; the IISL will provide organisational support.
+5. The substantive and intellectual organization of the workshop will be the responsibility of the workshop’s proposers; the IISL will provide organisational support, as spelled out below.
 The IISL is unable to provide any form of insurance, so participants are responsible for their own travel and health insurance, arrangements or costs.

 7. If accepted, the proposer of the workshop will be asked to confirm acceptance.
 The title and dates of the workshop will then be publicised on the IISL website and other publicity material.
 The organiser will then be contacted again, normally 4-5 months prior to the date of the workshop, to supply the list of participants with full contact details, and a revised programme.
 The IISL will then send a letter of invitation to participants, with a pre-registration and final registration form.
 The organiser should send the final programme to the IISL 6 weeks before the workshop date.
 Final registration forms must be received from participants one month before that date.
 All participants will be sent by the IISL the final programme and a list of participants, and this information will be posted on the IISL website.